-Estimated reading time: 3 minutes
+Estimated reading time: 4 minutes

-1. My mortgage is in forbearance
+5. My mortgage is (or was) in forbearance

 You may have heard that you can’t refinance if your mortgage is in forbearance, but there’s hope.
 Certain guidelines allow homeowners who are able to remain “current” on their loans during forbearance the ability to refinance.
 To be considered current, you’ll either have to make your mortgage payments as usual while in forbearance or pay any you’ve skipped before your forbearance period ends.

 You may also qualify to refinance if your forbearance has ended and you are now enrolled in a repayment plan, partial claim, payment deferral, or loan modification.
 According to guidance published by Fannie Mae, Freddie Mac, FHA, and VA, homeowners using these solutions are eligible to refinance after making a number of consecutive payments following the end of the forbearance.
 In most cases, you will need to document your income.